 - Avoid sending Excel lists with participant data via email unnecessarily.

-- Limit access to participant data to the most necessary people in your organization.
+- Limit access to participant data to the most necessary people in your organisation.

 - Avoid printed guest lists, which can easily fall into the wrong hands.
 Instead, use digital event solutions with appropriate access rights.

-- Centralize necessary participant data in one system after the event and ensure deletion in any peripheral systems.
+- Centralise necessary participant data in one system after the event and ensure deletion in any peripheral systems.

 - Choose trustworthy event tools, such as Oniva, which have transparent privacy policies and appropriate data protection measures.